QUICK ANSWER

 The video-and-webinar learner.
 A candidate whose learning style genuinely depends on live instructor-led video (rather than retrieval practice against a question bank) is a different buyer profile.
 Pass Florida is a practice-question app, not a video course.
 PrepAgent's live weekly webinars and 75-plus video lessons are real value for that learner.
 So is Kaplan's instructor-led complete package.
 If the live-instructor element is the determining factor, the pricing model is secondary.
 We address the video-and-webinar consideration in the best prep app comparison.

 Outside those three scenarios, the math runs strongly toward one-time purchase.
-We name the counter-scenarios explicitly because the brand stance on this site is no fake reviews, no false comparisons, and no pretending the competitor product has zero merit.
+We name the counter-scenarios explicitly because the brand stance on this site is no false comparisons, and no pretending the competitor product has zero merit.
 The competitors have merit; the one-time-purchase model just produces a better total cost of ownership for the standard Florida-only candidate over a realistic study cycle.

 FAQ